intel/intel-extension-for-tensorflow/docs/install/experimental/install_for_arc_gpu.md

 The Python development and virtual environment setup recommendation by TensorFlow to isolate package installation from the system.

-The Intel® Extension for TensorFlow* requires stock TensorFlow, and the version should be == 2.10.0.
+The Intel® Extension for TensorFlow* requires stock TensorFlow, and the version should be == 2.11.0 or 2.10.0.

 * ##### Virtual environment install